 While custom 404 pages will still result in Google recording a crawl error, its crawler will have the ability to find your homepage.

-If you sell your products on your website, or even if you just collect emails for newsletter and promotions, your audience needs to feel secure in your security.
+If you sell products on your website, or even if you just collect emails for newsletter and promotions, your audience needs to feel secure while giving away their information.
 An SEO audit will verify that your website is truly as secure as it can be.

 If you’re using a complete SEO audit tool it will include an SEO crawler feature that finds all instances of non-HTTPS URLs on your website.
 This step is very, very important, even if you have an SSL certificate.